dougeby/IntuneDocs/intune-user-help/remote-lock-your-device-cp-app.md

   * Windows Phone 8.1 (if the device already had a passcode set)

 ## Remote lock device
-Complate the following steps to lock your device from the Company app.
+Complete the following steps to lock your device from the Company app.

 1. From the **Home** page of the Company Portal app, go to **My Devices** and select the device that you want to lock.